olivernybo/env-types/README.md

 # Environment variables with types

-This package converts the values of environment variables to their respective types.
+Are you tired of converting environment variables to their respective types, like me?
+Then this package is for you!
+This package converts the values of environment variables to their respective types, so you don't have to worry about it anymore.

+It supports it all (I think, except functions, of course): numbers, booleans, strings, null, undefined, arrays and objects.
+It also supports nested objects and arrays, in other words, it supports JSON.

 ## Installation